qmg-twalcott/GildedPolicy-TW/ReadMe.md

 Pretty simple, right?
 Well this is where it gets interesting:

-	- Once the expiry date has passed, Percentage degrades twice as fast
+	- Once the expiry date has passed, Percentage degrades twice as fast (done)
 	- The Percentage of a policy is never negative (done)
 	- "Silver" actually increases in Percentage the older it gets(done)
 	- The Percentage of a policy is never more than 50(done)